petems/tugboat/README.md

     Enter your API key: bar
     Enter your SSH key path (optional, defaults to ~/.ssh/id_rsa):
     Enter your SSH user (optional, defaults to jack):
-    Authentication with DigitalOcean was successful
+    Authentication with DigitalOcean was successful!

 ## Usage